top of page

 Semerwater

-Lake Semerwater is one of the only two natural lakes in the Yorkshire Dales, so most of us are familiar with it.
-I have spent a great many days up here paddle-boarding and can tell you from experience, "that lake ain't right."
-I love Semerwater but, if you are ever fortunate enough to be on the water by yourself in early Autumn, it is a bit creepy.
-The water is very dark, it is eerily quiet, and the level rises to submerge nearby vegetation whose branches poke out like little dark fingers.
-I have definitely freaked myself out up there before.
+Lake Semerwater is one of the few natural lakes in the Yorkshire Dales, so most of us are familiar with it.
+I have spent a great many days up here paddle-boarding and can tell you from experience - that lake ain't right.
+I love Semerwater but if you are ever fortunate enough to be on the water by yourself in early Autumn, it is a bit creepy.
+The water is very dark, it is eerily quiet, and the level rises to submerge nearby vegetation whose branches poke out like little dark nobbly fingers.
+I have definitely freaked myself out on there before.

-Semerwater carries with it a couple of folk stories: there is an incident of the devil and a giant having a rock fight but, more famous by far, is that there is a sunken town underneath it.
-The story tells of a hungry hermit who requested somewhere to stay and something to eat all around the town, but was turned away by every single person.
-The hermit left the town and asked at a nearby cottage and they obliged him.
-The good night's sleep did nothing to sooth the frustration of the previous day, so he cursed the town: “Semerwater rise, Semerwater sink and bury the town all save the house where they gave me meat and drink.”
-And that's what happened - a great flood engulfed the town all the way up to the kind host's house, who had just bagged himself a peaceful lakeside property, score!
-You just have to try and forgot the horrors of all your neighbours drowning, and the nearest shop being a bit further away, but a lakeside property in Yorkshire is pretty rare so you move on.
+Semerwater carries with it a couple of folk stories: there is an incident of the devil and a giant having a rock fight, but more famous by far is that there is a sunken town underneath it.
+The story tells of a hungry hungry hermit who requested somewhere to stay and something to eat all around the town, but was turned away by every single person.
+The hermit left the town and asked at a nearby cottage, and they obliged him.
+The good night's sleep did nothing to soothe the frustration of the previous day, so he cursed the town: “Semerwater rise, Semerwater sink and bury the town all save the house where they gave me meat and drink.”
+And that's precisely what happened - a great flood engulfed the town all the way up to the kind host's house, who had just bagged himself a peaceful lakeside property, score!
+You just have to try and forget the horrors of all your neighbours drowning, and the nearest shop being a bit further away, but a lakeside property in Yorkshire is pretty rare, so you move on.

 Strid Kelpie